Women students tell Iran's president to 'get lost' as unrest rages | Education

 Women students tell Iran's president to 'get lost' as unrest rages

-(Adds state TV news broadcast interrupted by apparent hack) DUBAI, Oct 8 (Reuters) - Female students in Tehran chanted "get lost" as Iranian President Ebrahim Raisi visited their university campus on Saturday and condemned protesters enraged by the death of a young woman in custody, videos on social media showed.
+(Adds protests in Tehran, details of TV news hack) DUBAI, Oct 8 (Reuters) - Female students in Tehran chanted "get lost" as Iranian President Ebrahim Raisi visited their university campus on Saturday and condemned protesters enraged by the death of a young woman in custody, videos on social media showed.

-(Adds state TV news broadcast interrupted by apparent hack) DUBAI, Oct 8 (Reuters) -
+(Adds protests in Tehran, details of TV news hack) DUBAI, Oct 8 (Reuters) -

 Female students in Tehran chanted "get lost" as Iranian President Ebrahim Raisi visited their university campus on Saturday and condemned protesters enraged by the death of a young woman in custody, videos on social media showed.
 Raisi addressed professors and students at Alzahra University in Tehran, reciting a poem that equated "rioters" with flies, as nationwide demonstrations entered a fourth week.

-"They imagine they can achieve their evil goals in universities," state TV reported.
+"They imagine they can achieve their evil goals in universities," Raisi said on state TV.
 "Unbeknownst to them, our students and professors are alert and will not allow the enemy to realise their evil goals."
 A video posted on Twitter by the activist 1500tasvir website showed what it said were women students chanting "Raisi get lost" and "Mullahs get lost" as the president visited their campus.
 Another social media video showed students chanting: "We don't want a corrupt guest", in reference to Raisi.

 Reuters could not immediately verify the videos.
-An Iranian state coroner's report denied that 22-year-old Mahsa Amini had died due to blows to the head and limbs while in morality police custody and linked her death to pre-existing medical conditions, state media said on Friday.
+A state coroner's report denied that 22-year-old Mahsa Amini had died due to blows to the head and limbs while in custody of the morality police and linked her death to pre-existing medical conditions, state media said on Friday.

-A video shared on social media showed a young woman lying unconscious on the ground after she was apparently shot in the northeastern city of Mashhad.
-Protesters gathered around her to help.
-The Norway-based group Iran Human Rights said on its website that at least 185 people, including at least 19 children, had been killed in the protests.
-The highest number of killings occurred in the restive Sistan-Baluchistan province with half the recorded deaths, it said.
+But videos on social media showed what appeared to be the largest protests in the past three weeks in many Tehran neighbourhoods, including a crowd packing streets in the lower-income southern neighbourhood of Nazi Abad.
+Videos shared on social media showed protests in several major cities.
+One video showed a young woman lying unconscious on the ground after she was apparently shot in the northeastern city of Mashhad, Iran's second most populous city.

-State TV showed footage of Ayatollah Khamenei during its main evening news, with the broadcast briefly interrupted in an apparent hack with his image surrounded by flames, next to the slogan "Arise and join us" and web addresses of the Edalate Ali hacker group.
-The group last year hacked security cameras and exposed mistreatment of prisoners in a jail mostly holding political prisoners.
+The Norway-based Iran Human Rights said at least 185 people had been killed in the protests, with the highest number of killings in the restive Sistan-Baluchistan province in the southeast.
+As state TV showed footage of Ayatollah Khamenei on its main evening news, the broadcast was briefly interrupted in an apparent hack with his image, surrounded by flames, next to pictures of Amini and three other women allegedly killed during the protests.

-CALL FOR UNITY After a weekly meeting, President Raisi and Iran's head of judiciary and parliament speaker called for unity.
+The protests' signature slogan, "Woman, Life, Freedom", could be heard as Edalate Ali hacker group posted its web addresses.
+The group last year hacked security cameras and exposed mistreatment of prisoners in a jail mostly holding political prisoners. [nL1N2PV1CH} CALL FOR UNITY

 The widely followed 1500tasvir Twitter account also reported shootings at protesters in the two northwestern Kurdish cities.
 A university student who was on his way to join protests in Tehran said he was not afraid of being arrested or even killed.